kabachook/k8s-security/HARDENING.md

 `etcd` **SHOULD NOT** be available for anything other that `apiserver`

+### Cloud provider metadata API

+You **SHOULD BLOCK** any requests to your cloud's metadata api.
+Is is usually located on `169.254.169.254`.

+Else it may lead to Amazon IAM/GCP/etc account steal.

 ## Use RBAC

 Create new ServiceAccount for every component which requires querying API.